josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 The IETF community has discussed and continues to discuss these topics, most recently on the "IASA 2.0" mailing list and BOFs at IETFs 98, 99, 100, and 101.
-Alissa Cooper, the Chair of the IETF, convened a small design team -- the authors of this document -- to start evaluating potential options.
+Alissa Cooper, the Chair of the IETF, convened a small design team (the authors of this document) in 2017 to start evaluating potential options.
 The purpose of the design team is to provide material that informs the community discussion, both in terms of providing a bit more worked through solution ideas, as well as